In One Day, Two Babies Born In Same SC Hospital Named Romeo & Juliet

 — News 19 WLTX (@WLTX) March 22, 2017

-Juliet’s parents, Christiana Shifflett, and Allan Umana of Bluffton, South Carolina say that they came up with the name over a month ago.
+Juliet’s parents, Christiana Shifflett, and Allan Umana of Bluffton, South Carolina, said that they came up with the name over a month ago.

 “We had picked the name out months ago.
 We wanted a J name to go with our son’s name, Jonas.
 We picked Juliet because we were watching the TV show Psych and the character’s name is Jules.”